SciCatProject/documentation/Devops/Catanie/Testing/README.md

 The default test merely tests the creation of a component.
 This is merely opinion but a component should not be considered complete on a branch until the initial tests pass.
 A release should not go live untilthe coverage of the tests covers more than just basic functionality, i.e. 80% coverage.

-## State managment/NGRX testing
+## State management/NGRX testing

-Tests of ngrx state managment should test e.g. if a new state object is returned.
+Tests of ngrx state management should test e.g. if a new state object is returned.

 Sample ngrx reducer test:
 ```javascript